Launch Recite Me assistive technology myaccountMyAccount login image

 • Threatening behaviour

-Our specialist team received 903 cases across all tenures including South Lanarkshire Council tenancies, owner occupied properties and private lets and worked closely with other council services and community safety partners to resolve more complex cases.
-The team resolved 97.7% of cases within the 60 day target.
-The top three issues reported were Neighbour disputes, Threatening & Abusive Behaviour and Excess Noise.
+Our specialist team received 366 cases across all tenures including South Lanarkshire Council tenancies, owner occupied properties and private lets and worked closely with other council services and community safety partners to resolve more complex cases.
+The team resolved 97.4% of cases within the 60 day target.
+The top three issues reported were:

 A number of enforcement actions were taken against all offenders as a result of this work, as detailed on our enforcement page.

-Community Wardens reported and resolved 9055 incidents during 2020/21, including 1,452 incidents of illegal dumping or fly-tipping, 290 potential or actual incidents of fire hazards or fire raising, 446 joint working instances of potential or actual criminality and over 5,000 street or estate patrols carried out.
+Community Wardens reported and resolved over 20,000 incidents during 2022/23; including almost 5000 patrols and generating reports in partnership with Police Scotland, 388 potential or actual incidents of fire hazards or fire raising, 155 neighbour dispute issues and over 13,000 pro-active street or estate patrols carried out.

-Through encouraging neighbours and families to talk to one another to resolve their issues, our fully accredited Mediation serviced received 178 referrals for mediation and mediated in a range of issues including boundary disputes, noise disputes and young people at risk of becoming homeless.
+Through encouraging neighbours and families to talk to one another to resolve their issues, our fully accredited Mediation serviced received 418 referrals for mediation and mediated in a range of issues including boundary disputes, noise disputes and young people at risk of becoming homeless.
+Mediation has proved hugely successful as an effective early intervention and prevention service with 87% of residents who worked with the Mediation Service reaching agreement or improvements for their problems, which in turn meant no further contact or assistance was required from the council.
+Our Mediators also worked with 27 families to avert a young person potentially becoming homeless.

 The partnership approach to tackling anti-social behaviour continues through the Community Safety HUB meetings which take place across South Lanarkshire on a weekly basis.

-The council is working with partners to further develop these meetings, including the potential expansion of the organisations and services represented.
+The council continues to work with partners to further develop these meetings, including the potential expansion of the organisations and services represented.

-Housing and Technical Resources administer Problem Solving Group meetings across the South Lanarkshire area on a quarterly basis.
+Housing and Technical Resources chair local Problem Solving Group meetings across the South Lanarkshire area on a quarterly basis.
 These meetings review wider issues in relation to anti-social behaviour and community safety.

-There are currently six Problem Solving Group’s established in South Lanarkshire.
+There are currently six Problem Solving Groups established in South Lanarkshire.
 These cover East Kilbride, Rutherglen and Cambuslang, Hamilton, Larkhall, Blantyre and the wider Clydesdale area.
-These meetings are attended by senior officers from a variety of council services, including Housing and Technical Resources, Community Enterprise Resources, Education Resources, the South Lanarkshire Health and Social Care Partnership, Police Scotland, the Scottish Fire and Rescue Service, and local third sector organisations.
+These meetings are attended by senior officers from a variety of council services, including Housing and Technical Resources, Community and Enterprise Resources, Education Resources, the South Lanarkshire Health and Social Care Partnership, Police Scotland, the Scottish Fire and Rescue Service, Youth Groups and local third sector organisations.

 A range of issues are discussed and intelligence is provided from all partners as well as the Community Safety HUBs.
 The groups also feed into the Anti-Social Behaviour Strategic Implementation Group.